Last Updated on May 30, 2023 by Kapuluan

-The thing is, just like with most products, the only way to change it (get rid of the coconut taste and smell in coconut oil), is to use a bunch of really harsh chemicals to strip it down to the bones, or use harsh ingredients to bind it together.
+Just like with most products, the only way to change it (get rid of the coconut taste and smell in coconut oil) is to use a bunch of really harsh chemicals to strip it down to the bones or use harsh ingredients to bind it together.

-But I thought the whole point of using coconut oil was because it is all natural and has great health benefits?
+But I thought the whole point of using coconut oil was because it is all natural and has excellent health benefits.

 2. Virgin Coconut Oil is a Natural SPF

 Is sunscreen good for you?
 Some say yes.
 Some say no. Some say it stops cancer.
 Some say it causes cancer.

 I won’t say either.
-But I will question using products made with harsh chemicals and man-made crap.
+But I will question using products made with harsh chemicals and artificial crap.
 And I sure as hell won’t put them on my skin.

 Would people eat what they are putting on their skin?
 Like when someone sprays a giant can of DEET mosquito repellant in a small room for 40 seconds, and you feel like one of the dying bugs from the raid commercial.
 In that case, it was eaten, but the response is “no way” in all others.
 Our skin absorbs the things we put on it.